menu

 9. Regional Initiatives: ASEAN Drive Tourism

 In a bid to promote seamless travel, tourism ministers from Thailand, Laos, Cambodia, Vietnam, and Malaysia approved the "ASEAN Drive Tourism" scheme.
-This initiative aims to integrate these countries as a single tourism destination, enhancing land connectivity and promoting community and cultural attractions
+This initiative aims to integrate these countries as a single tourism destination, enhancing land connectivity and promoting community and cultural attractions. nationthailand

 You may also like